 Any specific products referenced in this policy are just examples and are intended for illustrative purposes only.
 It is not intended to be a recommendation of one product over another, and is not intended to represent a complete listing of all products available.
 These examples are contained in the parenthetical e.g. statement.

 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

-There remains a lack of high-quality evidence demonstrating improved outcomes from the use of coronary artery calcium scoring either as a screening tool for risk stratification or as a diagnostic tool in symptomatic individuals.
+There remains a lack of high-quality evidence demonstrating improved outcomes from the use of coronary artery calcium scoring as a screening tool in asymptomatic individuals.